loiccoyle/pylossmap/README.md

 * `plot`: creates a waterfall plot of the BLM data.
 * `iter_max`: iterates on index of the max values of the desired BLMS, defaults to the primary IR 7 BLMs.
-* `get_beam_meta`: fetches to get some additional information on the beam, i.e. intensity, number of bunches, fillign scheme, ..., for the current time range.
+* `get_beam_meta`: fetches to get some additional information on the beam, i.e. intensity, number of bunches, fillibg scheme, ..., for the current time range.

 You can access the raw data through the `data` attribute.